runar-labs/runar-swift/swift-ffi/KEY_MANAGER_UNIFIED_DESIGN.md

 - processSetupToken → `rn_keys_mobile_process_setup_token`
 - fromEnrollResponse → `rn_keys_mobile_from_enroll_response`
 - fromRenewResponse → `rn_keys_mobile_from_renew_response`
+- encryptMessageForNode → `rn_keys_encrypt_message_for_node`
+- decryptMessageFromNode → `rn_keys_mobile_decrypt_message_from_node`

 ## Error Model

-- No role errors at runtime (types prevent it).
-All FFI errors propagate with original codes/messages.
+- Role separation is enforced by types; all FFI errors propagate with original codes/messages.
+No fallbacks.
-- No fallbacks; deterministic behavior only.

 ## Serializer Integration

-- Serializer depends only on `EnvelopeCryptoCommon`.
+- Serializer depends only on `CommonKeyManager`.
-- Wherever serializer currently calls node-only decryptWithProfile, migrate to use the common decryptEnvelope flow or move that functionality into code that depends on `NodeOnly` explicitly.
-- The concrete instance passed to serializer can be either `NodeKeyManager` or `MobileKeyManager` and must satisfy `EnvelopeCryptoCommon`.
+- Node-only `decryptWithProfile` remains in NodeOnly; any use must live in node-aware code.

 ## Refactor Plan (swift-ffi)

-1. Add protocols: `EnvelopeCryptoCommon`, `NodeOnly`, `MobileOnly`.
+1. Add protocols: `CommonKeyManager`, `NodeOnly`, `MobileOnly`.
 2. Implement `NodeKeyManager` and `MobileKeyManager` types:
    - Own FFI handle lifecycle (`rn_keys_new`/`rn_keys_free`), init as node/mobile.
    - Implement common and role-specific methods with proper memory handling.
 3. Remove `KeysHandle` entirely.
-Replace all usages with role-specific types or `EnvelopeCryptoCommon` as appropriate.
+Replace all usages with role-specific types or `CommonKeyManager` as appropriate.
 4. Unify method names: remove `mobile*` prefixes.
 Provide only the common names on respective types.
-5. Update transport/discovery and other helpers to accept the appropriate role-specific type or `EnvelopeCryptoCommon` where only common functions are needed.
+5. Update transport/discovery and other helpers to accept the appropriate role-specific type or `CommonKeyManager` where only common functions are needed.
-6. Update serializer to depend only on `EnvelopeCryptoCommon` and stop invoking node-only APIs.
+6. Update serializer to depend only on `CommonKeyManager` and stop invoking node-only APIs.
 7. Run SwiftLint/SwiftFormat and fix violations.
+8. Unskip tests for symmetric keys, persistence, message crypto after implementing these methods.

 ## Test Strategy

 - Create tests for both managers exercising common methods with vectors and ensuring parity.
 - Node-only tests cover certificates, CSR, profile decrypt, network agreement, etc.
 - Mobile-only tests cover setup token processing, network key message, etc.
-- Integration tests in serializer with both `NodeKeyManager` and `MobileKeyManager` via `EnvelopeCryptoCommon`.
+- Integration tests in serializer with both `NodeKeyManager` and `MobileKeyManager` via `CommonKeyManager`.

 ## Security and Determinism